Six-try Wales ease to win over United States

 |Tries: Levy, Tafuna, Stathopolous Pen: Cantorna

-Wales warmed up for the inaugural WXV1 tournament with a dominant six-tries-to-three win against USA in Colwyn Bay.
+Wales warmed up for the inaugural WXV tournament with a dominant six-tries-to-three win against USA in Colwyn Bay.

 Wales scored three tries in each half, with Alisha Butchers, Keira Bevan and Lisa Neumann touching down before the break.
 Alex Callender added a brace and Sioned Harries went over late on.